All Episodes

 However, text messaging is an entirely different thing and is in no way secure anywhere anyhow.

-Text messaging on your iPhone is green bubbles, and those go through the phone company.
+Text messaging on your iPhone is green bubbles and those go through the phone company.

-And that's actually called texting.
+And that's actually called texting, SMS or and MMS.

-Or and MS. But if you're texting blue bubbles, you're not texting.
+But if you're texting blue bubbles, you're not texting.

 You are iMessaging and it's encrypted.

-If you open the program called iMessages, just like the program on your iPhone or iPad.
+And you can iMessage on your desktop or your laptop if you open the program called iMessages, just like the program on your iPhone or iPad.

 Your iPad, your iPhone, your computer will all have the same identical messages, recipients, people you're chatting to.

-If your bubbles on your iPhone are green, then your text messaging over cellular, and if the FBI or the government wants to find out what you've been texting, they have to go to your carrier.
+And if the FBI or the government wants to find out what you've been texting, they have to go to your carrier.

 They're already hoovering up all that metadata of your phone calls, or maybe they stopped that recently.